cbetta/cbetta.github.com-old/source/index.markdown

 hide_bio: true
 ---

-Web developer, designer, and all round geek.
+London based software engineer, event organiser, and all round geek.
 Works at [EmberAds](http://emberads.com), organises events at [Geeks of London](http://geeksoflondon.com).
-Likes to code in Ruby on Rails, Javascript, and HTML.
+Likes to code in Ruby, Javascript, and HTML.